luismarques/qemu/docs/opentitan/otptool.md

 * `-n` tell the script not to attempt to decode the content of encoded fields, such as the hardened booleans values.
 When used, the raw value of each field is printed out.

-* `-o` specify the path to the output C file to generate, see `-L`, `-P` and `-R` option switches.
-  Defaults to the standard output.
+* `-o` specify the path to the output C file to generate, see `-G` option.
+If not specified, the generated file is emitted on the standard output.

-* `-P` generate a file describing the OTP partition properties as C arrays.
-Mutually exclusive with the `-L` and `-R` option switches.
-See `-o` to specify an output file.

-* `-R` generate a file describing the OTP partition registers as C defintion.
-Mutually exclusive with the `-L` and `-P` option switches.
-See `-o` to specify an output file.

 * `-r` specify the path to the QEMU OTP RAW image file.
 When used with the `-m` option switch, a new QEMU OTP image file is generated.
 Otherwise, the QEMU OTP RAW image file should exist and is